 This is what I mean by taste; publishers can do better and demand more when they acquire a popular romantic thriller.
 Because even a popular romantic thriller should be based in an intelligent and sensitive view of the world.

-“You can’t be Twitter woke and Walmart ambitious,” one assistant editor told Miller, in a gobsmacking display of clueless hauteur.
-Of course, you can, and maybe even must be both those things, if you want to serve and protect literature.
+“You can’t be Twitter woke and Walmart ambitious,” one assistant editor told Slate’s Laura Miller, in a gobsmacking display of clueless hauteur.
+Of course you can and maybe even must be both those things, if you want to serve and protect literature and its posterity.
 That is exactly what the job requires, I should think.
 But the big publishing houses, deeply interested as they are in wringing money out of Walmart’s customers, are perhaps less interested in finding them worthy books to read.